Anxious Attachment: Definition, Causes, and Signs

 • Fear of loneliness, rejection, and abandonment;

-• Excessive jealousy, neediness, and clinginess.
+• Excessive jealousy and clinginess.

 Very often, anxiously attached individuals find themselves in toxic co-dependent relationships with people whose attachment style is also insecure (it can be anxious or avoidant/disorganized style).
-And even if a person whose type of attachment is anxious ends one unhealthy relationship, most likely, after a short break, they will end up in another one - not least because they have difficulty being alone/single.
+And even if a person whose type of attachment is anxious ends one unhealthy relationship, after a short break, they will end up in another one - not least because they have difficulty being alone/single.

 Why Being Anxiously Attached Can Never Lead to a Successful Relationship